Q & A

 so critical in a children's picture book.

 Barbara: One of Steve’s recent books, Cat Got a Lot, is a great example for the class.
 The character first appeared in Happy Cat and was so popular the publisher, Holiday House, commissioned a sequel.
-He also talks about the unexpected changes that came about as he worked on HIDE!, just published in July, 2018.
+He also talks about the unexpected changes that came about as he worked on HIDE!, published in July, 2018 and how he developed his newest book, SNOW IS FUN!, coming out this winter..

 Steve: I think students get a lot out of seeing how those books were crafted and I bring in sketches and dummies to help make the process clear.